sncxyz/aocli/README.md

 - run solutions to all days, or specified days, of a year
 - time solutions
 - parse puzzle inputs with aoclib
-- quickly view your progress
+- quickly view progress
-- project management (create crates and files)
-- minimal source files and compile times for each day
 - open year or day webpage in browser
+- project management (create workspace, crates and files)
+- minimal source files per day (only one line of boilerplate)
+- minimal compile times per day (separate crates that share dependencies)

 ## Example
 ![](example.png)